 \section{Abstract}

-To address the common problem of high dimensionality in tensor regressions, we introduce a generalized tensor random projection method that embeds high-dimensional tensor-valued covariates into low-dimensional subspaces with minimal loss of information about the responses.
+To address the common problem of high dimensionality in tensor regressions, we introduce a generalized tensor random projection method that embeds high-dimensional tensor-valued covariates into low-dimensional subspaces with little loss of information about the response.
 The method is flexible, allowing for tensor-wise, mode-wise, or combined random projections as special cases.
-A Bayesian inference framework is provided featuring the use of a hierarchical prior distribution and a low-rank representation of the parameter.
-Strong theoretical support is provided for the concentration properties of the random projection and posterior consistency of the Bayesian inference.
+A Bayesian inference framework is provided, featuring a hierarchical prior distribution and a low-rank parameter representation.
+Strong theoretical support is provided for the concentration properties of random projections and for the posterior consistency of Bayesian inference.
 An efficient Gibbs sampler is developed to perform inference on the compressed data.
-To mitigate the sensitivity introduced by random projections, Bayesian model averaging is employed, with normalising constants estimated using reverse logistic regression.
+To mitigate the sensitivity introduced by random projections, Bayesian model averaging is employed, with normalizing constants estimated using reverse logistic regression.
 An extensive simulation study is conducted to examine the effects of different tuning parameters.
-Simulations indicate, and the real data application confirms, that compressed Bayesian tensor regression can achieve better out-of-sample prediction while significantly reducing computational cost compared to standard Bayesian tensor regression.
+Simulations indicate, and real-data applications confirm, that compressed Bayesian tensor regressions can achieve better out-of-sample predictions while significantly reducing computational costs compared to standard Bayesian tensor regressions.